protocol/research-website/content/authors/jonathan-gross/_index.md

 - Management and support
 ---

 Jonathan joined Protocol Labs in August 2019 after eight years of administrative work at the California Institute of Technology.
-He is interested in philosophical discourse around scientific ethics, as well as the ways in which attention to diversity, identity, and emotional health can support successful, sustainable and healthy scientific communities.
+He is interested in philosophical discourse around scientific ethics, as well as the ways in which attention to diversity, identity, and emotional health can support successful, sustainable research and healthy scientific communities.